Senckenberg-Nature-Research-SDEI/.github/profile/README.md

-# 🐞 Senckenberg Deutsches Entomologisches Institut @ Senckenberg Nature Research
+# 🐞 Senckenberg Deutsches Entomologisches Institut

 Welcome to the GitHub organization for **Senckenberg Deutsches Entomologisches Institut**.